Charles, Count of Valois: Charles of Valois and Byzantium

+Claimant to French throne

 Charles was back in shape to seek a new crown when the German King Albert I of Germany was murdered in 1308.
 Charles's brother King Philip IV, who did not wish to take the risk himself of a check and probably thought that a French puppet on the imperial throne would be a good thing for France, encouraged him.
 The candidacy was defeated with the election of Henry VII of Luxembourg as German king, for the electors did not want France to become even more powerful.
 Charles thus continued to dream of the eastern crown of the Courtenays.

 He did benefit from the affection which his brother King Philip, who had suffered from the remarriage of their father, brought to his only full brother, and Charles thus found himself given responsibilities which largely exceeded his talent.
 Thus it was he who directed, in 1311, the royal embassy to the conferences of Tournai with the Flemish; he quarreled there with his brother's chamberlain Enguerrand de Marigny, who openly defied him.
 Charles did not pardon the affront and would continue the vendetta against Marigny after his brother King Philip's death.

-In 1314, Charles was doggedly opposed to the torture of Jacques de Molay, grand master of the Templars.
+In 1314, Charles of Valois was doggedly opposed to the torture of Jacques de Molay, grand master of the Templars.

 The premature death of Charles's nephew, King Louis X of France, in 1316, gave Charles hopes for a political role.
-However, he could not prevent his nephew Philip the Tall from taking the regency while awaiting the birth of his brother King Louis X's posthumous son.
-When that son (John I of France) died after a few days, Philip took the throne as King Philip V of France.
-Charles was initially opposed to his nephew Philip's succession, for Philip's elder brother King Louis X had left behind a daughter, Joan of France, his only surviving child.
+However, he could not prevent his nephew (Louis X's younger brother) Philip the Tall from taking the regency while awaiting the birth of Louis's posthumous child.
+Louis's son died a few days after his birth, and Philip took the throne as King Philip V. Charles was initially opposed to Philip's succession, for Philip's elder brother had left behind a daughter, Joan of France, his only surviving child.
 However, Charles later switched sides and eventually backed his nephew Philip, probably realizing that Philip's precedent would bring him and his line closer to the throne.

+War against England

 In 1324, Charles commanded with success the army of his nephew, King Charles IV of France (who succeeded his elder brother King Philip V in 1322), to take Guyenne and Flanders from King Edward II of England.
 He contributed, by the capture of several cities, to accelerate the peace, which was concluded between the King of France and his sister Isabella, the queen-consort of England as the wife of King Edward II.

 The Count of Valois died on 16 December 1325 at Nogent-le-Roi, leaving a son who would take the throne of France under the name of Philip VI and commence the branch of the Valois.
 Had he survived for three more years and outlived his nephew King Charles IV, Charles might have become king of France.
 Charles was buried in the now-demolished church of the Couvent des Jacobins in Paris – his effigy is now in the Basilica of St Denis.